-- Adjust settings as needed
+- Adjust settings as needed.

+As you pan across your scene, you don’t want your camera grabbing a new focus point each time.
 Set it so your subject is in focus and then don’t touch it again until you’ve finished the series.

-The first, and easiest, is to set your white balance in camera.
+The first, and easiest, is to set your white balance in-camera.

 The second option is to shoot in RAW and then adjust your white balance in post-processing.
 This works fine, but adds an extra step later.

 Making the Panoramic Images

 First, this allows you to stitch together a greater number of photos for the same scene.
 And second, it allows you to compose with more “dead space” at the top and bottom.

-With a level tripod, as you pan, your camera’s angle will not shift up and down and you’ll make the most of each frame you create.
+With a level tripod, as you pan, your digital camera’s angle will not shift up and down and you’ll make the most of each frame you create.

 Compose your first image a full frame to the right or left of where you want your final image to begin.
 This assures that you will have adequate “dead space” on the sides of the image.

-Post-Processing Panoramic Photos
+Post-Processing Panoramic Pictures

 Check the numbers, if they aren’t all exactly the same, change them so they are.
 If you set your WB in camera, you can skip this step.

 Do not edit each image separately.
-Your first step in post processing, after confirming the white balance setting, should be stitching the panorama.
-Once the images have been combined you can worry about the rest.
+Your first step in post-processing, after confirming the white balance setting, should be stitching the panorama landscapes together.

 I’ll go through the steps in Lightroom:

-1. Select your images by clicking the first image in your series, press the Shift key, and then select the final image.
+1. Select your images by clicking the first image in your series.
+Press the Shift key, and then select the final image.
 All the ones in between should now be selected as well.

 2. Right click (PC) or Control-Click (Mac) and select Photomerge > Panorama.

-Assuming the source images were made appropriately, and the computer didn’t have any trouble merging the images, the completed image will appear in your Lightroom Library, or as a new image in Photoshop.
+4. Click Merge.
+Assuming the source images were made appropriately, and the computer didn’t have any trouble merging the images, the completed image will appear in your Lightroom Library. (

 Once your image is cropped the way you want it, you can post-process as you would any other photo in your collection.

-If you mess up a setting or forget to remove a filter, the final image just won’t work, and there is nothing you can do about it.
+If you mess up a setting or forget to remove a filter, the final image just won’t work.
+There is nothing you can do about it.